scottdiallo/best_selling_item/README.md

 I built this app because i like the simplicity of browsing without any ads.

 ## Use Case
-This app will be useful to anyone who like to save money and also shopping without ads poping up or any sort of disctraction.
+This app will be useful to anyone who like to save money and also shopping without ads popping up or any sort of distraction.

 ## working Prototype
 https://scottdiallo.github.io/best_selling_item/